karishma-kunwar/The-Data-Diva-Portfolio/README.md

 ## 1. Financial Loan Analysis Dashboard
 [Link to the project](https://github.com/kari-hue/PowerBI-projects/tree/main/Financial%20Loan%20Dashboard)

-<b> About the project:</b> This is a visualization project accomplished using PowerBI, on a finance dataset taken from the American household.
+<b> About the project:</b> This is a visualization project accomplished using PowerBI, on a finance dataset taken from the American household to answer questions like:
+1. What is total number of loan application, total funded amount, total payment amount with MTD contribution?
+2. Dive dive into issued good and bad loan in terms of loan application, total funded amount, total payment amount?
+3. What is the total loan amount issued categorized by month, state, home ownership?

 ### Task accomplished in this project
 * Analyzed Good vs Bad loan issued, Loan Status, Loan Amount issued by states, Loan Amount issued by month, Loan Amount issued by Loan Ownership